What a Vocational Nurse Can Do

 "There is a saying, 'Behind every good doctor is a great nurse!'," Bradley said.

-Dynamic scope of vocational nurse practice
+The dynamic scope of vocational nurse practice

 The vocational nurse has a dynamic scope of practice that can range from bedside nursing to holding administrative roles, Bradley said.
 Duties typically include taking vital signs, charting, collecting lab specimens, monitoring patients' health and assessments, fluid monitoring and maintenance, administering medications, collaborating with an interdisciplinary team, communicating with the physician, receiving and implementing orders and patient/family teaching.